hdknr/hdknr.github.com/src/identity/source/uma_core/abstract.rst

 Abstract
 =================================

-This specification defines the User-Managed Access (UMA) core protocol.
+User-Managed Access (UMA) is a profile of OAuth 2.0.

-This protocol provides a method for users to control access to their protected resources, residing on any number of host sites, through an authorization manager that governs access decisions based on user policy.
+UMA defines how :term:`resource owners` can control access to their :term:`protected resources` made by :term:`clients` operated by arbitrary rquesting parties, where the resources reside on any number of resource servers, and where a centralized :term:`authorization server` governs access based on :term:`resource owner policy`.

-(draft 05)
+(draft 06)